ahmedOmuharram/LAMINA/docs/api/materials.rst

 **Description:**

-Find materials with closest matching alloy compositions (e.g., Ag-Cu alloys near ~12.5% Cu).
+Find materials with closest matching alloy compositions (e.g., Ag-Cu alloys near :math:`\approx 12.5\%` Cu).
 Returns the closest match if no exact composition is found within tolerance.
 Supports composition matching with tolerance and stability filtering.

 **When to Use:**